SiaFoundation/siad/doc/Default Path.md

 #### `defaultPath` is empty and `disableDefaultPath` is `true`

-The content of the skyfile is returned in a zipped form.
+The content of the skyfile is returned as a zip or another format, if one is specified via the `format` parameter.

 The entire metadata of the skyfile is returned.